NathanielRobson/Financial-Portfolio-Manager-Java/MVP Product/MVP Team Effort Log/TeamEffortLog.md

 https://cseegit.essex.ac.uk/ce291/team3/teamproject/blob/8fd72dc0f863f6f43421b501f81e5ab5ab9e90f5/collaboration.txt – This was a text document we each had to access via github and add our names to, to show we could push and pull files from github.
 Due to some problems in the lab, I was unable to perform this task at the session but completed the task after the lab which took about an hour.

 ### Sprint 2 (University week 4):
-https://cseejira.essex.ac.uk/browse/CE291T3-5 - This sprint we created a “HelloWorld.java” program to get everyone to sync their IntelliJ IDE to Git so we can code and run programs while also pushing and pulling code from github.
+https://cseejira.essex.ac.uk/browse/CE291T3-5 - This sprint we created a “ExtraClasses.HelloWorld.java” program to get everyone to sync their IntelliJ IDE to Git so we can code and run programs while also pushing and pulling code from github.

-https://cseegit.essex.ac.uk/ce291/team3/teamproject/blob/master/src/HelloWorld.java – This is a link to the Jira task
+https://cseegit.essex.ac.uk/ce291/team3/teamproject/blob/master/src/ExtraClasses/ExtraClasses.HelloWorld.java – This is a link to the Jira task

 ### Sprint 3(University week 5):
 This sprint, we had 2 new members to our team, so we introduced ourselves and the project and what we’re working on so they understand it.